Movement and Gathering Direction (No. 5)

 at a medical or health service facility that is necessary for the normal business of the facilities;

-at a residential aged care facility or residence of a person with a disability, that is necessary for the normal business of the facility or residence;
+at a residential aged care facility or a shared disability accommodation service, that is necessary for the normal business of the facility or residence;

 at a prison, corrective services facility, detention centre or other place of custody;